-NEW MEMBER PERIOD: The time period from receiving a bid until initiation, where the new member learns about their new sorority or fraternity.
+NEW MEMBER PERIOD: The time period where the new member learns about their new sorority or fraternity before initiation.
+Lasts from bid day until initiation.
 Formerly called pledge period.

 NEW MEMBER PRESENTATION: Presentation show for new members of culturally based organizations.
 Also called a probate.